In-depth analysis of the clustering of dark matter particles around primordial black holes. Part II. Analytical prescriptions for spikes: Annihilation rate of the dark matter minispikes

 0.1cm $\bullet$ {\bf $\rho_{\rm sat} \leq \rho_{\rm B_{1}}$ and $M_{\rm T} \leq M_{\rm BH}$}\\ The minispike is homogeneous with density $\rho_{\rm sat}$.
 The radial integral ${\cal J}_{\rm BH}$ is readily given by \beq {\cal J}_{\rm BH} = {\displaystyle \int_{0}^{\tilde{r}_{\rm eq}}} 4 \pi \tilde{r}^{2} {\rm d}\tilde{r} = \frac{4}{3} \pi_{\,} \tilde{r}_{\rm eq}^{3} \,, \eeq which translates into \beq {\cal J}_{\rm BH} = \frac{4}{3} \pi_{\,} \tilde{r}_{\rm T}^{3} \, {\cal K}_{\rm BH} \;\;\;\text{with}\;\;\; {\cal K}_{\rm BH} = \left\{ \frac{M_{\rm T}}{M_{\rm BH}} \right\}^{\!
 2}. \eeq At the transition mass $M_{\rm T}$, both definitions~(\ref{eq:K_BH_small_mass_b}) and (\ref{eq:K_BH_large_mass_b}) yield the same value of $1$ for ${\cal K}_{\rm BH}$.
 We leave it to the interested reader to show that definitions~(\ref{eq:K_BH_small_mass_a}), (\ref{eq:K_BH_medium_mass}) and (\ref{eq:K_BH_large_mass_a}) boil down to Eq.~(\ref{eq:K_BH_small_mass_b}) and (\ref{eq:K_BH_large_mass_b}) when the saturation density $\rho_{\rm sat}$ is equal to $\rho_{\rm B_{1}}$.

-0.1cm We also remark that for very light black holes, the integral ${\cal K}_{\rm BH}$ is a slowly varying function of PBH mass which becomes eventually dominated by $- 2 \ln (m)$ with $m \equiv {M_{\rm BH}}/{\rm M_{\odot}}$.
+0.1cm We also remark that for very light black holes, way lighter than the solar mass scale, the integral ${\cal K}_{\rm BH}$ is a slowly varying function of PBH mass which becomes eventually dominated by $- 2 \ln (m)$ where $m \equiv {M_{\rm BH}}/{\rm M_{\odot}}$ (with $m\ll 1$ here).
 Conversely, in the heavy PBH regime, ${\cal K}_{\rm BH}$ decreases like $m^{-2}$.
 This will have important consequences on the bounds derived in section~\ref{sec:constraints}.
-In particular, at fixed DM parameters, we anticipate that the annihilation rate $\Gamma_{\rm BH}$ scales like $-m^{3} \ln(m)$ in the low PBH mass regime and like $m$ for heavy objects owing to the $r_{\rm S}^{3} \propto m^{3}$ term in the definition~(\ref{eq:Gamma_BH_c}).
+In particular, at fixed DM parameters, we anticipate that the annihilation rate $\Gamma_{\rm BH}$ scales like $-m^{3} \ln(m)$ in the low (highly subsolar) PBH mass regime and like $m$ for heavy objects owing to the $r_{\rm S}^{3} \propto m^{3}$ term in the definition~(\ref{eq:Gamma_BH_c}).